askpt/code-metrics/README.md

 ## Usage

-1. Open a C# file in VS Code
+1. Open a supported language file in VS Code
 2. The extension will automatically analyze cognitive complexity
 3. Complexity scores appear as CodeLens above each function
 4. Color coding indicates complexity level: